Program overview

 • Game Programmer: Develops the code that makes games function, ensuring smooth gameplay and user experience.

-• Quality Assurance Tester: Tests games for bugs and issues, ensuring a polished final product before release.
+• Quality Assurance Tester: Tests games for bugs and issues, providing feedback to improve the final product.

-• Technical Artist: Bridges the gap between art and programming, ensuring that visual elements are effectively integrated into the game.
+• Technical Artist: Bridges the gap between art and programming, ensuring that visual elements are implemented correctly.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.